SyedAsimAli8/Sports_injury_analysis_project/README.md

 Conclusion - Tasks

-Identifying major features contributing for injuries Suggesting changes that can avoid injuries based on the statustical analysis.
+Identifying major features contributing for injuries Suggesting changes that can avoid injuries based on the statistical analysis.